Analysis | What we know about the risk Trump’s infection posed to those around him this week

 On Thursday morning, Hicks tested positive for the virus.
 Trump nonetheless continued with his planned schedule.

 In the early afternoon, he traveled to his private club in Bedminster, N.J., for a fundraising roundtable.
-As is generally the case when Trump travels there, details of his visit were withheld from the media.
+(White House Chief of Staff Mark Meadows said on Friday that they learned of Hicks’s diagnosis as they were leaving for the Bedminster event.)
+As is generally the case when Trump travels to that club, details of his visit were withheld from the media.
 It’s not clear how many people participated in the event, but New Jersey’s governor is encouraging them to quarantine.

+Outdoors, likely good ventilation, likely no masks, speaking at length likely in close proximity.
+Medium risk.

 Earlier in the day, Trump recorded a speech for the Alfred E. Smith Memorial Foundation Dinner, held every year to benefit Catholic charities.